 FTQ360 quality management software is the ideal tool for construction engineering inspections.
 It offers a unified platform that helps engineering teams to create, manage and store engineering inspection data.

 Here are seven tips to make the most out of engineering inspections on FTQ360.

 Add still and video images of measurement data or readings

-Images are a great way to add context and additional information to your engineering inspections.
-By adding images of measurement data or readings, any team member can easily view the engineering work and be able to evaluate it properly.
+Images play a crucial role in providing context throughout the installation process, enabling you to perform tasks effectively, and ensuring seamless access for your engineering inspections.
+By capturing images of measurement data or readings, any team member can easily view the engineering work and be able to evaluate it properly.

 Add calculations for pass/fail evaluation criteria and alerts

 Calculations can help engineering teams determine if engineering work is within acceptable levels, and alerting personnel when measurements are outside the accepted range allows teams to identify areas for improvement quicker and more accurately.